justeattakeaway/pie/apps/pie-docs/src/engineers/getting-started/structure.md

 **I need it right away**

-If you need the component right away, please check our legacy libraries ([Snacks](https://snacks.takeaway.com/) and [Fozzie](https://vue.pie.design/)) in case a suitable component already exists.
+If you need the component right away, check our legacy libraries ([Snacks](https://snacks.takeaway.com/) and [Fozzie](https://vue.pie.design/)) in case a suitable component already exists.
 We also recommend to check with our team if you can use another existing component for your solution instead.

 If you can't wait and can't find the component in our libraries, please implement it yourself in your codebase.